Without further delay, here are three insights, two findings, and one action to think about this week.

-Retirees face a multitude of decisions all necessary in their own right to achieve a desired retirement, but some are more important than others.
+Retirees face many decisions, all necessary in their own right to achieve a desired retirement, but some are more important than others.
 How you triage and then treat the most important decisions can make all the difference in the quality of your retirement.

-In general terms, triaging is a strategy of assigning a priority order to things on the basis of where resources can be best used, are most needed, or are most likely to achieve success.
+In general, triaging is assigning priority to things based on where resources can be best used, are most needed, or are most likely to succeed.

 In retirement planning, triaging the most impactful retirement decisions can be just as important as how they are solved.
-Focusing on decisions with the greatest consequence of retirement and then finding the best solution is critical to overall success.
+Focusing on decisions with the greatest consequence of retirement and finding the best solution is critical to overall success.
 A useful framework to help with this process begins with putting together a list of key retirement planning decisions and assessing the overall impact of each on retirement.
-In short decisions with the most impact are prioritized over those with less of an impact.
+In short, decisions with the most impact are prioritized over those with less impact.

 For example, if Social Security is expected to fund most of retirement, then timing around when to claim benefits would rise in importance.
-Similarly, if the majority of household wealth is locked up in the home then decisions on accessing it would be paramount.
-And if personal savings account for the bulk of retirement funding then strategies on how to convert it into income would be key.
+Similarly, if the majority of household wealth is locked up in the home, then decisions on accessing it would be paramount.
+And if personal savings account for the bulk of retirement funding, then strategies to convert it into income would be key.